 College prepares students for careers, but getting a job isn’t the only option after graduation.
 If you’re a natural entrepreneur with dreams of being your own boss and controlling your income, you might want to launch a business immediately after finishing school.

 This doesn’t mean you can’t or shouldn’t find a job after college.
-However, if you’re able to live at home or with a roommate, you might be able to work a park-time gig and devote the other half of your time to growing your own company.
+However, if you’re able to live at home or with a roommate, you might be able to work a part-time gig and devote the other half of your time to growing your own company.

 5. Accepting a Bad Job